 Christmas Tree Care Tips

-My family loves Christmas trees so much that our hearts jump when we see the first tree lots go up before Thanksgiving.
+Here are some Christmas tree care tips to keep your seasonal addition green and healthy this year.
+My family loves Christmas trees so much that our hearts skip a beat when we see the first tree lots go up before Thanksgiving.

 And it's all we can do to keep ourselves from bringing one home the day they go on sale.
-In years past, we've actually sat in the parking lot the day after Thanksgiving, waiting for the Christmas tree lot to open.
+In years past, we've sat in the parking lot the day after Thanksgiving, waiting for the Christmas tree lot to open.

 Christmas Tree Care Tips for Buying a Tree

 When should you buy your Christmas tree?
 Do as we say, not as we do—wait until two weeks before Christmas to get the tree (if you can).
-If you can't, well, keep the vacuum cleaner handy.
+If you can't, keep the vacuum cleaner handy.

 Is it better to buy a pre-cut tree (the ones in the lot) or cut your own?
-Common sense tells you that trees are fresher if you march out to the farm and cut it yourself.
+Common sense tells you that trees are fresher if you march out to the farm and cut them yourself.

 You never know how long the trees have been cut or how they've been handled en route with commercial lots.